siwalikm/v3-siwalik-in-website/content/posts/2022-year-in-review.md

 ---

 2022 was the year of change for me.
 From exciting, and adventurous to anxious and uncertain.
 It was a time when I learned to live with a newfound sense of patience, and also gained an appreciation for the importance of keeping my goals realistic.
-Or at least tryied to.
+Or at least tried to.

 ![Photo of a man, jumping on the footpath with arms wide open](//media/siwalik-trying-to-fly.jpg 'Photo of author, trying to take off from some street in Alt Berlin')